RDFLib/sparqlwrapper/MANAGEMENT.md

 The release process is quite simple, just few things have to be done:

 First, do not forget to update the changelog (`ChangeLog.txt` file).
+That information could be added later to the release at github.

 Then you have to [create a release](https://github.com/blog/1547-release-your-software) by tagging the master branch:

     git tag x.y.z
     git push --tags